 https://davidhall.com/collections/st-gaudens-20-1907-1933 & https://davidhall.com/collections/liberty-head-20-1849-1907

 More hedge against dollar devaluation, but — these are also just really cool!
 Call the number on this website and order one of these rare coins (or order 5 or more and get free shipping).
 What you’re looking for is MS63 or XF or better.
 The guy who invented the MS coin grading scale is who I’m recommending, and he takes a much smaller markup on these coins than you’re likely to find anywhere else.
 We’re at an interesting spot right now in that the market has been flooded recently, so while the price of gold isn’t exactly low, the premium that you pay for the collectible is lower than it’s ever been.
 Meaning you’re getting a collectible at near the price of the bullion (melt) value.
 I tend to think gold will go up again over the long term as fiat destabilizes and blockchain gets torn down by those it threatens.
 But the Scrooge McDuck in me just likes gold coins too… Only downside is that these are not generally accepted for use in a Solo401k, as they are collectibles.
 While there is some disagreement about the interpretations of the IRS code here, I’d recommend you not plan to be the person who tests the law.
-Be careful that anything you purchase as an investment is in the right form for whatever financial vehicle you’re using, and always get a second opinion on that.
+Be careful that anything you purchase as an investment is in the right form for whatever financial vehicle you’re using, and always get a second opinion (or third) on that.

 METALS – OVERSEAS

 Go sign up, it’s one of the best hedges out there.
-I have a little bit of a couple things stored in their safe in Singapore.
-But the peer-to-peer lending is where it gets even more interesting.
+I have a little bit of a couple precious metals stored in their safe in Singapore.
+Though the peer-to-peer lending is where it gets even more interesting.
 Anybody like me who has some gold or silver in their vault can borrow against it, though only up to 50% of the value.
 So as a Lender, I know that the money I’m lending out is secured by actual precious metals (I get the inventory records and pictures of it and everything).
 If the spot price drops by 40%, it triggers notifications offering to close out the loan, at a 50% drop it just closes out.
 As a Lender, even though I don’t know anything about the Borrower (other than their asset) I’m pretty well covered.
 My Solo401k is lending at 1-month, 3-month, 6-month, & 12-month terms averaging around 4%.
 Again, it’s not the greatest return, but it’s a very secure return.
 In some ways, even more secure than any returns based in USD.

 More than falling for the lure of any stocks, the thing to really focus your attention on right now is boring: paying off your debt.
 Once you’ve done that, then we can talk about saving better.